-Prince William Finally Reveals Who Decided He and Harry Should Walk Behind Diana’s Coffin
+Prince William Reveals Who Decided He and Harry Should Walk Behind Diana's Coffin

 As discussions raged through the week, Prime Minister Tony Blair’s office worked alongside Buckingham Palace courtiers to plan and prepare for the funeral.

-The princes’ uncle, Charles, 9th Earl Spencer, called the walk a “tunnel of grief” and told PEOPLE and The Story of Diana on ABC he didn’t believe that “tiny” Harry should have made the grueling walk.
+The princes’ uncle, Charles, 9th Earl Spencer, called the walk a “tunnel of grief” and told PEOPLE and 2017’s The Story of Diana he didn’t believe that “tiny” Harry should have made the grueling walk.

 “I was just so worried — what a trauma for a little chap to walk behind his mum’s body,” Spencer said.
 “It’s just awful.
 And, actually, I tried to stop that happening, to be honest.”